 Several types of antibiotics can be used to treat this infection, but amoxicillin is one of the most common options.
 This treatment only works for mild, bacterial ulcers, though.
 It will not treat ulcerative colitis, which is a more complicated disorder.

 Unlike its more mild cousin, ulcerative colitis needs to be treated with more potent medication…

 2. Immunosuppressive Drugs

-Immunosuppressive drugs intentionally weaken the immune system, which serves to combat the worst effects of autoimmune diseases.
+Immunosuppressive drugs, therefore, intentionally weaken the immune system, which serves to combat the worst effects of autoimmune diseases.
 While taking these drugs, your ulcerative colitis symptoms should dissipate.
-If improperly managed, these drugs can cause your immune system to weaken too much, which can lead to serious infections.
+If improperly managed, though, these drugs can cause your immune system to weaken too much, which can lead to serious infections.